Note

 This option is currently only implemented for the

-If None is given, the image is not thresholded.
-If a number is given, it is used to threshold the image, values below the threshold (in absolute value) are plotted as transparent.
+intorfloat, None, or ‘auto’, optional If None is given, the image is not thresholded.
+If number is given, it must be non-negative.
+The specified value is used to threshold the image: values below the threshold (in absolute value) are plotted as transparent.
+If “auto” is given, the threshold is determined based on the score obtained using percentile value “80%” on the absolute value of the image data.
+Default=None

 - alpha

-or None, default=None Alpha level of the mesh (not surf_data).
-When using matplotlib as engine, alpha will default to
+floator None, default=None Alpha level of the mesh (not surf_data).

-is passed.
-If ‘auto’ is chosen, alpha will default to 0.5 when no bg_map is passed and to 1 if a bg_map is passed.Note
+alphawill default to 0.5 when nobg_mapis passed and to 1 if abg_mapis passed.Note

 This option is currently only implemented for the